DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

 7. Regional Research and Education Networks

-There were two new major initiatives in mid-1990s to develop regional research
+There were two new major initiatives in mid-1990s to develop regional

 and education networks; APAN(Asia Pacific Network Consortium), and